40 Weeks Pregnant

 Your 40-week fetus is continuing to grow hair and nails.
 And baby at 40 weeks is keeping up that lung development too.

 Once you’ve completed a full-term pregnancy and reached 40 weeks, your doctor will likely want to do a biophysical profile.
-ICYMI, this is a two-fold test.
+In case you missed it, this is a two-fold test.
 You’ll have a non-stress test, where baby’s movement and your contractions are monitored to see how baby’s heart rate reacts.
+Both a biophysical profile and NST are generally done twice a week once you’ve passed your due date.
 You’ll also have a 40 weeks pregnant ultrasound to see what the amniotic fluid levels look like.

-If the results of the non-stress test and/or the 40 weeks pregnant ultrasound suggest that baby would be better off “on the outside” than in utero, then an induction may be ordered.
+If the results of the biophysical profile and non-stress test, and/or the 40 weeks pregnant ultrasound, suggest that baby would be better off “on the outside” than in utero, then an induction may be ordered.
 If everything looks good, you’re back to the waiting game.
 Hey, baby can’t stay in there forever!

 Pregnancy Checklist at 40 Weeks Pregnant